NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B) is the strong uppercut (8B(B))
 - 6B(A) is a small bounce instead of stagger
 - 6BA(A) replaced with chips
+- 4B
-- 4B is untechable and high for the first two frames of the hitbox, then mid and techable; hitbox appears and disappears one frame later; hitboxes are slightly larger
+  - Untechable and high for the first two frames of the hitbox, then mid and techable
+  - Hitbox appears and disappears one frame later
+  - Hitboxes are slightly larger
+  - High crushes frames 46 - 69; 69 is last follow up frame for B
+  - Frame 70 to the end is the A extension
+- 4B(B) "stands" for four frames before going airborne; "lands" two frames sooner
+- 4B(A) extension added, corresponds to 2A
+- 8A
+  - Hitboxes adjusted to not grab behind as easily
+  - Super armor ends when Chouji leaves the ground
+  - Hitboxes appear 4 frames earlier (TODO 2 now?)
+  - Damage changed from 40 to 30
+  - Opponent can sub after Chouji removes his hands from the opponent
+  - Carries forward on capture
+  - Activates if blocked (Ukon)
 - 8B to 8B(B) transition is slightly slower
 - 8B(A) is 8A
 - 8B(B) ends three frames sooner
 - RB ends sooner
-- 5A has one (TODO two?) more frame hitbox duration, cannot be cancelled, super armor ends frame 30 (from 55), damage increased from 25 to 30, throw trajectory changed, throw is unsubbable and untechable
 - A5A is hittable after Chouji throws the opponent
 - 6A links into the final hit better, ending hits twice, the first is a bounce and second hit is a hard knockdown, knockbacks cleaned up to not be as severe
 - 4A counter window improved, can be activated from all sides
 - Act4A is unblockable and unsubbable, slight adjustment to size, damage increase 20 to 25
 - 2B starts high crush 2 frames sooner and ends 8 frames later
 - 2A maxes out strength (1.5x) at 6 chips from 13.
 Builds 1/16th of a bar of meter
-- 8A: Hitboxes adjusted to not grab behind as easily, super armor ends when Chouji leaves the ground, hitboxes appear 4 frames earlier (TODO 2 now?), damage changed from 40 to 30; opponent can sub after Chouji removes his hands from the opponent
 - A8A is hittable after Chouji gets off the opponent
 - RA size adjusted, hitbox duration better matches animation, pushes on block
 - JA does increased guard damage, falls faster, hard knockdown, pushes on block, size adjusted, can be DIed forward or backward